bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   <https://en.wikipedia.org/wiki/Axiomatic_system>`__.
 An axiomatic system is
   one in which every theorem can be logically derived from it.
 This is all jargon relating to logic.
-So the standard geometry we learn in grade school with lines, cirles, angles, etc. is Euclidean geometry.
+So the standard geometry we learn in grade school with lines, circles, angles, etc. is Euclidean geometry.

   However, this is not exactly the same thing as the analytical geometry we study when we first learn about with Euclidean plane (i.e.  :math:`\mathbb{R}^2`).